 Who says Mommy has to do all the work with a newborn?

-Daddy may not be able to nurse, but he can change diapers, warm bottles, and wipe up messes.
+Daddy may not be able to nurse, but he can master baby care ideas such as changing diapers, warming and feeding bottles, wiping up messes, and the honey-do list goes on.

 My husband would get up and change the baby’s diaper while I got ready to nurse.
 Then he’d hand her off, and I would nurse while he went back to bed.